 How to sign up and prepare for auditions

 - Sign up for a time slot on the Theatre Call Board, outside FA 127

-- Record the time slot you sign up for and arrive 15 minutes early to fill out paperwork
+- Record the time slot you sign up for and fill out your form online prior to your audition.

-- If students choose the 'no fear' audition, they may read with another actor signed up in their group or they may read with a provided reader in the audition room.
+- If students choose the 'no fear' audition, they may read with another actor signed up in their group or they may read with a provided reader in the audition room

 Who can audition for a theatre production?

 Any and all registered Binghamton University students are welcome to audition for all Theatre Department Productions.
 We do NOT require that an auditioner is a Theatre Major or Minor.
 We hold general open auditions for our MainStage and Studio Shows.
 Always arrive a few minutes early to fill out paperwork ahead of time.

-Here's some tips for auditioning from our directors:
+Tips for auditioning from our directors

 Choose a monologue and/or a song that you feel passionate about.
 Something that makes you say to yourself "I have to do this!"
 Practice, practice, practice.

-- Ask friends and family to listen to you do your material.
+Ask friends and family to listen to you do your material.
 Listen to feedback but only use that which you feel certain in your heart you can apply to the text.
 Say it while you do the dishes, while you drive, while you do the laundry, when you take a walk.
 Do it hundreds of times.